cwchentw/lightweight-cms/content/reference/concept.md

 ---
 title: Concepts of mdcms
-mtime: 2021/6/26
+mtime: 2021/7/3
 weight: 1
 ---

 ## Synposis

-mdcms stands for a flat-file based content management system powered by PHP.
+mdcms stands for a flat-file CMS (content management system) powered by PHP.
 The software bridges between incoming URLs and corresponding directories or files on a web server.
 Because contents of mdcms sites are stored in flat files, there is no relational database involved in such sites.

 This article introduces concepts related to mdcms.

 ## Router

 A router is a hub of a mdcms site.
-It receives requests from a web server (Apache or Nginx), maps a URL to corresponding directory or post file and sends responses back to the server.
+It receives requests from a web server (Apache or Nginx), maps a URL to a corresponding directory or a post file and sends responses back to the server.

 Users of mdcms seldom require to edit this script by themselves.